 West Virginia appears poised to become the 30th state to legalize medical cannabis – and the first to do so this year.

 On Thursday night, West Virginia’s Republican-controlled legislature approved a bill establishing a medical cannabis program.
-The measure now goes to Democratic Gov. Jim Justice, who is expected to sign it.

 While it’s a positive development for the cannabis industry at large, not everyone is happy.